 c) How has it been used?

-2. Why does the Supreme Court cast that the issue of birthright citizenship is based not address the status of children born to illegal immigrant parents? (see para.
+2. Why didn’t the Supreme Court address the status of children born to illegal immigrant parents in the Wong Kim Ark case? (see para.
 3)

 3. How does Johns Hopkins University professor Martha Jones, an expert on birthright citizenship, explain the legitimacy of President Trump’s argument on birthright citizenship? (see para.
 4-5)